Sceptile Best Moveset

 Step 3Sceptile ✓

 Sceptile isn't available in the wild in Sword & Shield.
-Start by transferring Treecko from Ruby, Emerald, or Brilliant Diamond.
+Start by transferring Treecko from Ruby & Sapphire, Emerald, or Scarlet & Violet.
 The evolution path from Treecko to Sceptile is covered in the steps below.

 Sceptile works as a sweeper with 530 BST behind it.
 B-Tier on our list: a solid choice for the right team.
 That 120 base Speed does the heavy lifting.